dstore-dbap/LumberMill/README.md

 To give a short introduction of how GambolPutty works, here is a sample configuration.
 Its receiving apache and nginx access logs via syslog messages from a syslog server and msgpacked events from [python-beaver](https://github.com/josegonzalez/python-beaver) and stores them in an elasticsearch backend.
+Below I will explain each section in detail.

     # Sets number of parallel GambolPutty processes.
     - Global: